arttony/quizApp/README.md

 # quizApp

 I wanted to create a simple browser based trivia type of game.
 This game would be a single player game where the player is playing against themselves, trying to get a better score and time.
 Currently I am haveing trouble figuring out how I want to randomize the questions.
 I want to add a feature that displays how much time has elapsed while taking the quiz.
-Current bugs are that after selecting the correct answer the user can still select an incorrect answer and decrease their score.
-This is due to the setTimeout I have set to show the green background color to the user to signify they have selected the correct answer.
-If this does happen the timer is inaccurate.

 The questions in this app are contained in an array called questions which holds multiple objects.
 Within these objects are the questions and 4 different answers along with the correct element, which tells which option number is correct.